Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Newham and are not the council.
 About us

 The Licensing (2003 Act) Sub-Committee of Newham Council granted a new premises licence to Clapton Community Football Club for The Old Spotted Dog Ground.
-The decision followed a hearing where concerns were raised by local residents regarding noise, public nuisance, and potential crime and disorder, alongside representations from the applicant.
+The committee also imposed several additional conditions on the licence to address concerns raised by local residents.

 New Premises Licence for Clapton Community Football Club

-The committee granted a new premises licence to Clapton Community Football Club, located at The Old Spotted Dog Ground, Rear of 212 Upton Lane, Forest Gate, E7 9NP.
-The application sought to allow the supply of alcohol from 12:00 to 00:00 daily, and for plays, films, performances of dance, live music, and recorded music from 12:00 to 23:00 or 00:00 daily, with premises opening hours from 09:00 to 01:00.
+The Sub-Committee granted a new premises licence to Clapton Community Football Club for The Old Spotted Dog Ground, located at the rear of 212 Upton Lane, Forest Gate, E7 9NP.
+The application was for the supply of alcohol, plays, films, live and recorded music, and performances of dance, with proposed opening hours from 9 am to 1 am daily.

 Attendees